 First we should understand a concept about human nature best described by the idiom which dates back to 1546:

 'Give someone an inch and they'll take a mile'.

 Definition: If you yield even a little, you’ll be taken advantage of.
 Compromise a little, and you will later compromise more.

 People will try to get away with as much as they're allowed to.
 When someone wants you to do something, they push you right up until you start to firmly resist and then they ease off.
 And then they will push you a little farther next time until you resist again.
-This process goes on until suddenly you're in a situation you have no idea how you wound up in, doing things you didn’t want to do in the first place, and perhaps with some useless product you didn't want to buy.
+This process goes on until suddenly you're in a situation you have no idea how you wound up in, doing things you didn’t want to do in the first place.

 The Inch By Inch process is used by people in all sorts of positions who are trained to not take no as an answer ('never give up!'), and that once you get someone to say 'yes', they're more likely to keep saying yes to your requests.
 It's also called 'the foot in the door' technique.
 This article highlights how salesmen should take advantage of the need for reciprocation, the appeal to authority, and our drive to remain consistent in our choices to get people to keep saying yes.

 No, that's not from a human traffickers strategy manual, it's from the best selling authors in the field of influence, business, and psychology.